Kraken-coder/ChatGpt_SeleniumAutomation/README.md

 2. *getResponse(text)* -> uses the text argument to getResponse from the Gpt and then returns text

 3. *closeGpt()* -> closes the webdriver

+***note if you are facing issues like crashing before returning a response try rerunning it and increasing the sleep duration in the Gpt_class.py***